juga0/torguts/01f-threads.md

 Tor is based around a single main thread and one or more worker threads.
-We aim (with middling success) to use worker threads for CPU-intensive activitites and the main thread for our networking.
+We aim (with middling success) to use worker threads for CPU-intensive activities and the main thread for our networking.
-Fortunately (?) we have enough cryptography that moving enough of the cryptography to the workers should achieve good parallelism under most loads.
+Fortunately (?) we have enough cryptography that moving what we can of the cryptographic processes to the workers should achieve good parallelism under most loads.
 Unfortunately, we only have a small fraction of our cryptography done in our worker threads right now.

-Our threads-and-workers abstraction is defined in workqueue.c, which combines a worke queue with a thread pool, and integrates the signalling with libevent.
-Tor main instance of a workqueue is instantiated in cpuworker.c.
+Our threads-and-workers abstraction is defined in workqueue.c, which combines a work queue with a thread pool, and integrates the signalling with libevent.
+Tor main instance of a work queue is instantiated in cpuworker.c.
 It will probably need some refactoring as more types of work are added.